codedbychavez/imagePro/README.md

 # imagePro

-# image-processor-tool

 This is a python api for processing and enhancing images.

 Let's get started.

+This project is composed of two parts.
+The **frontend** and the **backend**.
+You can use it entirely (frontend and backend) or use its API.

-## Build and run
+## Build and run the backend (The API)

-1. Create a virtual environment and activate it
+1. Point your terminal to the `backend` folder, create a virtual environment and activate it

 ```sh
 python3 -m venv venv